Skip to content

 • Give your child plenty of fluids to drink to prevent dehydration (not enough fluid in the body) and help the body cool itself.
 Water, clear soups, popsicles and flavored gelatin are good choices.

-• If your child is getting enough fluids, don’t force them to eat if they don’t feel like it.
+• Don’t force them to eat if they don’t feel like it.

 • Make sure your child gets plenty of rest.